Abdullahw72/Analysis-Of-Meteorological-Data/README.md

 # Analysis Of Meteorological Data

-This is a basic project for a virtual internship which I was a part, and I performed the following tasks:
+This is a basic project for a virtual internship which I was a part of, and I performed the following tasks:

 - Data Cleaning and Preparation